appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The requested command does not exist.

     * 1a1.
 Realodex shows an error message command does not exist.

+    * 1a2.
+User inputs a new command.

+    * 1a3.
+Steps 1a1 to 1a2 repeats until the command input is valid.

+    * Use case resumes from step 2.

       Use case ends.